 Miami Valley Career Technology Center’s Certificate-level Eye Care/Ophthalmic Assistant program is based at their campus in Englewood in Montgomery County.
-The majority of of the school’s 345 students are on diploma programs of under two years.
+The majority of the school’s 345 students are in diploma programs of under two years.
 The college is institutionally accredited by the Council on Occupational Education.
-Fees for tuition are about $15,310 per year, while study materials may cost in the order of $825, depending on the program.
+Tuition fees are about $15,310 per year, while study materials may cost in the order of $825, depending on the program.

 190 N. Oval Mall, Columbus, Ohio 43210